The 3 Best Stretches for Tennis

 Most Common Tennis Injuries

-Tennis players are subject to a range of injuries, falling into the broad categories of acute and overuse.
-Due to the considerable requirements of the sport in terms of hand-eye coordination, cardiovascular endurance and complex musculoskeletal participation and flexibility, a range of conditioning exercises is recommended.
+Tennis players are subject to a range of both acute (traumatic) and chronic (overuse) injuries due to the considerable requirements of the sport in terms of hand-eye coordination, cardiovascular endurance and complex musculoskeletal participation.
+The more common afflictions plaguing tennis players include:

 Injury Prevention Strategies